shrutik-1712/Fynd-Assignement-task1/readme.md

   - Results are saved in `explaination.md`.

 - **results/**
-  - Contains outputs, including comparison tables and chats from different AI models used during the process.
+  - Contains results chats from different AI models used during the process.

 - **requirements.txt**
-  - Lists all dependencies needed to run the project:
-    ```
-    fastapi
-    uvicorn
-    requests
-    pandas
-    python-dotenv
-    openai
-    ```

 ---